 Recommended log length 16 in (406 mm) east-west

 Maximum log length 20 in (508 mm) east-west

 Flue outlet diameter 6 in (150 mm)

 Recommended connector pipe diameter 6 in (150 mm)

 Type of chimney ULC S635, CAN/ULC-S640, UL 1777

 Minimum chimney height 12 feet

-Baffle material C-Cast or equivalent
+Baffle material C-Cast

-Approved for alcove installation Not applicable
+Approved for alcove installation No

 Approved for mobile home installation No

+Shipping weight (without option) 420 lb (191 kg)

+Appliance weight (without option) 380 lb (172 kg)

-Type of door Simple, glass with cast iron frame
+Type of door Simple, glass with steel frame

 Type of glass Ceramic glass

-Blower Included (up to 90 CFM)
+Blower Included (up to 176 CFM)

 Particulate emission standard EPA / CSA B415.1-10

-USA Standard (Safety) UL 1482, UL 737
+USA standard (Safety) UL 1482, UL 737

-Canada Standard (Safety) ULC-S628
+Canada standard (Safety) ULC S628

-&lt;sup>12 North-south: ends of the logs visible, East-west: sides of the logs visible.
+North-south: ends of the logs visible, East-west: (sides of the logs visible).

-&lt;sup>13 Mobile homes (Canada) or manufactured homes (USA): The US Department of Housing and Urban Development describes "manufactured homes" better known as "mobile homes" as follows; buildings built on fixed wheels and those transported on temporary wheels/axles and set on a permanent foundation.
+Mobile homes (Canada) or manufactured homes (USA): The US Department of Housing and Urban Development describes "manufactured homes" better known as "mobile homes" as follows; buildings built on fixed wheels and those transported on temporary wheels/axles and set on a permanent foundation.
 In Canada, a mobile home is a dwelling for which the manufacture and assembly of each component is completed or substantially completed prior to being moved to a site for installation on a foundation and connection to service facilities and which conforms to the CAN/CSA-Z240 MH standard.

-&lt;sup>14 Tested and certified in compliance with CFR 40 part 60, subpart AAA, section 60.534(a)(1(ii) and ASTM E3053-17.
+Tested and certified in compliance with CFR 40 part 60, subpart AAA, section 60.534(a)(1(ii) and ASTM E3053-17.
 Based on ALT-125 sent by EPA on February 28th, 2018.